+Good Singapore food is everywhere.
 Without a doubt, Singapore, given its size, packs a barrage of food options that are sure to satiate every craving and longing.
-Our geographical location also means that much of the food we love comes from the intersectionality of cultures and locale, influenced by neighbouring Southeast Asia countries—Malaysia, Thailand, Vietnam, Indonesia.
+Our geographical location also means that much of the food we love comes from the intersectionality of cultures and locale, influenced by neighbouring Southeast Asia countries— Malaysia, Thailand, Vietnam, Indonesia.

-What good are these gems if not easily found near where Singaporeans live?
-Enter our hawker centres, coffee shops, and food courts—gastronomical destinations ubiquitous and unique to this small island nation, shaping the way Singaporeans think and dream about food.
+Enter our local hawker centres, coffee shops, and food courts—gastronomical destinations ubiquitous and unique to this small island nation, shaping how Singaporeans think and dream about food.

 So here’s the ultimate list of 30 famous local food, steeped in heritage, that has shaped the culinary landscape of Singapore and defined what it means to be a foodie in food-obsessed, trend-driven Singapore.